ashishgartan/codequotient-demo/README.md

-This is frist repo in code quotient.
+This is first repo in code quotient.